SachinKarthikeya/EvoAstra-Internship-CP35B/README.md

-# Image Captioning using hybrid CNN-LSTM Model

-This project aims to generate descriptive captions for the given images by implementing a hybrid Convolutional Neural Network (CNN) - Long-Short Term Memory (LSTM) models.
-The project involves essential steps like Image pre-processing, Captions cleaning and Tokenization, Image Features Extraction, Model Building, Training and Evaluation, Fine-Tuning and Model Testing.

-## Features

-**Image Pre-processing**:
-* Loaded the Flickr8k dataset and resized the images
-* Reshaped the image data to pre process in RBG format
-* Split the image name from the extension to only load the image name

-**Features Extraction**
-* Extracted the features using the VGG16 model
-* Stored the extracted features using Pickle module for quicker use and future use

-**Captions Cleaning and Tokenization**
-* Loaded the captions text file, which contains 5 captions per each image
-* Mapped each word to a unique integer using a tokenizer
-* Pre-processed the captions like deleting digits, special characters, additional spaces and adding start and end tokens to the beginning and end of each caption

-**Train/Test Split**
-* Split the dataset into 90% for training and 10% for testing purposes
-* Defined a batch generator which includes a padding sequence to normalizes the size of all captions to the max size for better results.

-**Model Building**
-* Built the model using Tensorflow encoder-decoder architecture
-* Summarized and plotted the model for numerical and visual representation of the model architecture

-**Model Training**
-* Trained the model over 20 epochs
-* Added backpropagation layer to decrease loss
-* Saved the trained model

-**Model Evaluation**
-* Evaluated the model using Bilingual Evaluation Understudy (BLEU) scores.

-**Model Testing**
-* Tested the model on an image and visualized the results
-* First prints the actual captions of the image then prints a predicted caption of the image
+# Skill Evaluation Assessment - Major Project - Minor Project

+## Skill Evaluation Assessment

+The skill evaluation assessment was based on an E-commerce Customer Behavior dataset, which tested:
+- Data Understanding and basic Analysis
+- Customer Analysis and Business Intelligence
+- Research Methodology and Predictive Analysis
+- Professional Communication and Leadership Skills

+## Major Project - Image Captioning using Hybrid CNN-LSTM Model

+The major project aims to generate descriptive captions for the given images by implementing a hybrid Convolutional Neural Network (CNN) - Long-Short Term Memory (LSTM) models.
+The project involves essential steps like Image pre-processing, Captions cleaning and Tokenization, Image Features Extraction, Model Building, Training and Evaluation.

+## Workflow

+- Loaded the Flickr8k dataset, which contains 8091 images of different scenarios with 5 captions for each scenario
+- Pre-processed the images like resizing, reshaping, etc.
+- Extracted the features of pre-processed images using the VGG16 model and stored them for quicker and future use
+- Loaded the captions text file and pre-proccesed the captions like deleting digits, special characters, additional spaces, tokenizing and added start and end tokens to the beginning and end of each caption
+- Split the dataset into 80% for training and 20% for testing purposes
+- Defined a batch generator which includes a padding sequence to normalizes the size of all captions to the max size for better results.
+- Built the model using Tensorflow encoder-decoder architecture
+- Trained the model over 20 epochs
+- Saved the trained model
+- Evaluated the model using Bilingual Evaluation Understudy (BLEU) scores.

+## Minor Project - Web Scraping for Data Extraction and Presentation

+THe mini project aims to extract and analyze car details from AckoDrive website using Web Scraping technique.
+This project covers essential steps like Website Research and Planning, Data Extraction, Cleaning and Presentation.

+## Workflow

+- Researched the website and focused on gathering the data of Maruti Suzuki cars from Mumbai, covering key details such as **Name**, **Fuel Type**, **Transmission**, **Price**, **Year**, **Rating** and **Location**
+- Planned to extract the specific data using the combination of **Selenium** and **BeautifulSoup** because:
+  - AckoDrive uses Javascript to load pages dynamically, Selenium is preferred to extract real-time data
+  - BeautifulSoup is fast at parsing HTML, supports CSS selectors and extracts clean text data.
+- Visited the website and loaded the car cards, which contain the content of each card
+- Took a HTML tag of one car card, so that it can find others with the same CSS class and extracted the data of necessary details in text format
+- Created a dictionary in Python for each car's content, which is later updated to an empty list
+- Converted the list into a DataFrame and saved it in the form of a CSV file
+- Cleaned the dataset like removing empty columns and replacing empty columns with "NaN"